STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kuchikamizake - chewing to ferment sake

-Many may have heard the word Kuchikamizake in the animated film Kimi no na wa [君の名は] where the character Mitsuha, participates in a Shinto ritual where she needed to make sake through chewing, thus fermenting the rice with her saliva.
+Many may have heard the word Kuchikamizake in the animated film Kimi no na wa [君の名は] where the character Mitsuha participates in a Shinto ritual where she needed to make sake through mastication, thus fermenting the rice with her saliva.

 Sake - all about the Japanese drink made from rice